tianyuG/bitraede/macos/README.md

 chmod +x /Volume/flashdrive/macos/bitraede.command
 ```

 Press return to flip the execution triads.
-If this script is saved on a removable device and this removable device is used amongst different Macs, you will only need to do it once.
+If this script is saved on a removable device and this removable device is used amongst different Macs, you should only need to do it once.

 Once proper execution permission is set, double click `bitrade.command` to execute this script.